Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Added - Support for new version of the plugin

 = 1.3.1 =
-* Bufgix - Fix Highlighting content issues for prepublish checks.
+* Bugfix - Fix Highlighting content issues for prepublish checks.

 = 1.3.0 =
 * Added - Add Prepublish feature to the plugin